Testing packages#

 1. Install the dependencies using this command:

-pip install -r requirements/static/ci/py{python_version}/tools.txt
+pip install -r requirements/static/ci/py{python_version}/tools.lock

 2. Download and extract the artifacts with this tools command: